hed-hog/development/lib/libs/person/README.md

 # Custom

-The **Custom** module is used to manage custom data associated with persons.
+The **Custom** module is used to manage custom data associated with person.
 This module includes a controller to handle various endpoints for CRUD operations on custom data and a service to interact with the database via `PrismaService`.

 ### Controller Endpoints

-#### `POST /persons/:personId/customs`
+#### `POST /person/:personId/customs`

 - **Description**: Creates a custom record for a specific person.
 - **Parameters**:
   - `personId` (path): ID of the person.
   - `data` (body): Object containing custom data (`name`, `value`, etc.) as defined in `CreatePersonCustomDTO`.

-#### `GET /persons/:personId/customs`
+#### `GET /person/:personId/customs`

 - **Description**: Retrieves a list of all custom records for a specific person.
 - **Parameters**: